 There are a lot of factors that can cause your spending plan to change.
 Some things can be huge, but some might be so minor that you might not even notice.

 What you will notice is how your life changes can impact your spending plan.
 When you are dating, you will need to allocate more spending towards going on dates, buying gifts, and making sure you are always dressed to impress.
-If you have children, it will probably be the biggest factor in your spending plan for the next 10 years!
+If you have children, they will probably be the biggest factor in your spending plan for the next 10 years!

 Sticking To Your Spending Plan